-Without the password, Internet service providers, ProtonMail employees, and even the government cannot decrypt ProtonMail messages.
+Without the password, Internet service providers, ProtonMail employees, and even the government could unable to decrypt ProtonMail message.

 ProtonMail is very safe.
 If you forget your password, you cannot recover your email.
 Decryption occurs during login, which means that the email cannot be decrypted without a password or no record of the recovery account.

 ProtonMail does not retain customer IP address information.
-No-log email services like ProtonMail cannot trace the sender back to the sender based on the email.
+With no-log email services like ProtonMail, there is no way to trace the email back to the sender.

-The free version of ProtonMail supports 500 MB of email storage, with a daily usage limit of 150 messages.
+The free version of ProtonMail supports 500 MB of email storage, with usage capped at 150 messages per day.

-Purchase Plus or Visionary services to get more email storage, email aliases, priority support, tags, custom filtering options, auto-reply features, built-in VPN protection, and the ability to send more emails every day.
+Purchase Plus or Visionary for more email storage, email aliases, priority support, labels, custom filtering options, auto-responders, built-in VPN protection, and the ability to send more emails every day.